BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj4-Advanced-Lane-Lines/writeup.md

  I used a combination of gradient (x-direction) and HLS colorspace thresholding on the S-channel.
 See `binarize_frame()` in `image_binarization.py` and the illustrations in the following images.

  I used the sobel operator to calculate the x- or y-gradients (opencv function `cv2.Sobel()`).
 The magnitude and direction gradients were derived from the x- and y-gradients.
 After experimenting somewhat with these gradients and their combinations, I concluded that just the x-gradient was sufficient to achieve a good performance with the project-video.
+Since the lane-lines are more or less vertical in the camera images, the x-gradient captures them most clearly.

 With hints from the project guidelines and after experimenting with the HLS colorspace, I found that the S (saturation)-channel captured the lane-lines quite well.
 It was independent of lane-line color (yellow/white) and pretty robust against contrast changes on the road-surface, e.g. due to shadows.